ArturoDent/read-only-non-workspace/README.md

  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/read-only-non-workspace/blob/master/images/toggleStatusBarItem.gif?raw=true" width="600" height="300" alt="shows the statusbar button and toggle state"/>

+* `Read-only > Non-workspace Files: Status Bar Icon Only`: disabled by default

+The Status Bar will show the lock or unlock icon only, with no other text.

 ## Known Issues

 <!--  new workspace: all files are created RO -->